Who We Are

-We collect the personal data defined by this policy when you access Our Websites or App.
+We collect the personal data defined by this policy when you access Our Websites or App, or when you communicate with Our Support Centre or Local Centres.
 This includes when you donate money, order materials, request information, sign up for an event, provide comments, volunteer or apply for a job with Us, use social media or otherwise provide Us with your personal data, including by post or telephone.

 4.1 FI Website Account